D3: Area of woodland in England

 Short Description

 This indicator shows change in the area of broadleaved and conifer woodland in England.
 Woodland, as defined for the National Forest Inventory (NFI), is land under stands of trees with a minimum area of 0.5 hectares, a width of at least 20 metres, and a canopy cover of at least 20% or having the potential to achieve this.
-The definition relates to land use, rather than land cover, so integral open space and areas of felled trees that are awaiting restocking (replanting) are included as woodland.
-Woodland is a key natural capital asset that provides many natural capital benefits, such as the provision of timber and other wood products, carbon storage, habitats for wildlife, and opportunities for exercise and recreation.
+To be considered a tree, a plant must have at least one woody stem and be expected to achieve a height of at least 5 metres.
+The definition of woodland relates to land use, rather than land cover, so integral open space and areas of felled trees that are awaiting restocking (replanting) are included as woodland.
+Woodland is a key natural capital asset that provides many natural capital benefits, such as the provision of timber and other wood products, carbon storage, improvement of the water environment, habitats for wildlife, and opportunities for exercise and recreation.

 Readiness and links to data